AaronNie/deep-qa/README.md

+Note:
+(1).
+This code must be running in the native linux or unix OS.
+The OS in virtural mathcine is not work.
+(2).
+The DEPENDENCIES packages can be installed by downloading anaconda (https://www.continuum.io/downloads).
+    -When you finishing install, restart the terminal -install the other packages by typing the code line in terminal, for example "pip install tqdm"

+Above things take me about 1 month.

+# DATA set for me
+XML files:
+train.xml:
+dev.xml:
+test.xml:

+word embedding:

 # OVERVIEW

 This code implements a convolutional neural network architecture for learning to match question and answer sentences described in the paper: